A Guide to Private Business Loans

 Working capital loans keep your business running.
 Net working capital is defined by the difference between a business’ current assets and current liabilities, and it is used to gauge a business’ health and liquidity.
 Current assets include cash, accounts receivable, and relatively liquid assets.
 Current liabilities could be accounts payable.

-Working capital funds a company’s day-to-day operations, such as paying vendors or payroll.
+Working capital funds a company’s day-to-day operations, such as paying vendors or funding payroll.
 A restaurant owner might need a working capital loan if, for example, they must close the space to remodel but still need to pay employees.

 If your business has a seasonal cash flow cycles, a working capital loan could help you cover expenses during the down months.
 Terms can be from one to three years.
 For smaller, daily expenditures, a credit card could be a better choice.